piku02/ncs-zigbee/docs/lib/zigbee_error_handler.rst

    :local:
    :depth: 2

-The Zigbee error handler library provides a set of macros that can be used to assert on nrfxlib's :ref:`zigbee_zboss` API return codes.
+The Zigbee error handler library provides a set of macros that can be used to assert on :ref:`zigbee_zboss` API return codes.
 The assertion is implemented by a call to the :c:func:`zb_osif_abort` function.
 Additionally, you can enable the library to log the error code name before the assertion.

-Functions that resolve the numeric error code to printable string are defined in the :file:`zb_error_to_string.c` source file in nrfxlib.
+Functions that resolve the numeric error code to printable string are defined in the :file:`zb_error_to_string.c` source file.

 .. _lib_zigbee_error_handler_options: